House to vote on McCarthy-Biden compromise debt deal, a key test for speaker

 Comments from the caucus opened up questions about whether members' displeasure over the bill could lead to a motion to vacate — a concession McCarthy made in January in his quest to become speaker that allows any one House member to offer a resolution to remove the speaker.

-McCarthy and his allies say the bill is the best possible deal conservatives could get in divided government.
+McCarthy and his allies say the bill is the best possible deal conservatives could get in divided government and McCarthy has said he is "not at all" worried about an effort to take away his gavel.

 What happened behind closed doors seems to have tamped down a possible ousting of McCarthy as speaker